iCHAIT/awesome-subreddits/README.md

 * [Regex](https://www.reddit.com/r/regex/) - Questions and help on all topics concerning regular expressions.
 * [softwaredevelopment](https://www.reddit.com/r/softwaredevelopment) - Software development methodologies, techniques, and tools.
 * [tinycode](https://www.reddit.com/r/tinycode) - A subreddit for minimalistic, often but not always simple implementations of just about everything.
+* [unixporn](https://www.reddit.com/r/unixporn) - A collection of screenshots and links for aesthetics-oriented Unix tooling.